Skip to main content

 • Potentially hazardous materials – such as lead, asbestos, plasterboard, paint thinners, strippers, mercury, fluorescent bulbs, and aerosol cans

-• Potential sources of waste
+• Potential sources of construction waste

 • A list of recyclable materials